lmorg/murex/docs/user-guide/schedulers.md

 the last command in any pipeline is still executing.
 A pipeline could be multiple commands (like above) or a single command (eg `top`).

+**Normal** is the default run mode.
+When running in a stricter mode, you can not reset the run mode back to **normal**.
+You can, however, switch to `unsafe`.

+## Unsafe

+This is the same as **normal** except that `unsafe` blocks always return zero exit numbers.
+The purpose for this is to enable "normal" like scheduling inside stricter code blocks that might exit if the last function was a non-zero exit number.

 ## Try

-This is similar to normal where commands in a pipeline are run in parallel except Murex validates the stderr and exit status of the last command in any pipeline.

-If stderr is greater than stdout (per bytes written) **OR** the exit status is non-zero then the scheduler exits that entire block.
+This is the weakest of all the stricter run modes.
+It does check the exit number to confirm if the last function was successful, but only the last function in any given pipeline.
+So in `cmd1 -> cmd2 -> cmd3`, if `cmd1` or `cmd2` fail, the `try` block doesn't exit.

+The benefit of run mode is that it still supports commands running in parallel.

 ## Try Pipe

+This runs the commands sequentially because the stderr and the exit number of each command is checked irrespective of whether that command is at the start of the pipeline (eg `start -> middle -> end`), or anywhere else.

+This offers better coverage of exit numbers but at the cost of parallelisation.

+## Try Err

+This is similar to `try` and **normal** where commands in a pipeline are run in parallel.
+The key difference with `tryerr` is that  Murex validates the stderr as well as the exit number of the last command in any pipeline.

+If stderr is greater than stdout (per bytes written) **OR** the exit number is non-zero then the scheduler exits that entire block.

+## Try Pipe Err

-This runs the commands sequentially because the stderr and the exit status of each command is checked irrespective of whether that command is at the start of the pipeline (eg `start -> middle -> end`), or anywhere else.
+This runs the commands sequentially because the stderr and the exit number of each command is checked irrespective of whether that command is at the start of the pipeline (eg `start -> middle -> end`), or anywhere else.

-Like with `try`, if stderr is greater than stdout (per bytes written) **OR** the exit status is non-zero then the scheduler exits that entire block.
-Unlike with `try`, this check happens on every command rather than the last command in the pipeline.
+Like with `tryerr`, if stderr is greater than stdout (per bytes written) **OR** the exit number is non-zero then the scheduler exits that entire block.
+Unlike with `tryerr`, this check happens on every command rather than the last command in the pipeline.

 ## See Also